 - Light: Light roasts provide the lightest, most delicate flavors and can often be more acidic.
 Because there is less of a roasted flavor, the original flavor of the bean is allowed to shine through.
 High-quality beans or varietals with very distinct flavors are often roasted light to allow the original flavor to remain prominent.
 These beans will appear dry, as the bean has not been heated to the point where the oil is extracted.
 Light roasts include: Cinnamon, American, Half-City, and New England Roasts.

 - Medium: Medium-roasted beans will have a chocolate brown color, dry surface, and a full flavor.
-These beans will have less acidity than light roasted beans and a slightly sweet, toasty flavor.
-Because of the balanced flavor and acidity, this is the most popular roast within the major commercial coffee market.
+These beans will have less acidity than lightly roasted beans and a slightly sweet, toasty flavor.
+Due to the balanced flavor and acidity, this is the most popular roast within the major commercial coffee market.
 Medium roasts are also known as Full City, Breakfast, or Regular Roast.

 - Blends: To achieve unique flavor profiles, many roasters will create custom blends of beans with two or more roasting levels.
 This provides a depth of flavor and complexity that cannot be achieved with a single roast.